 I once interned at a website that provided career advice to women where I interviewed high profile female executives.
 Almost every single one of them said that exercise was huge to them.
 As for myself, the times when I got the best grades in school and did the best professionally were periods when I was working out regularly.

-If exercise isn’t a part of the culture in your office, be the change agent.
+If exercise isn’t a part of the culture in your office, you can try be the change agent.
 Offer to work extra hours on days you don’t exercise or come in early so that you can leave early for the class you want to go to, or vice versa.
-After a while, people will start to notice that you seem to be more productive than they are and they’ll start to emulate you.
+After a while, people may start to notice that you seem to be more productive than they are and perhaps they’ll even start to emulate you.

 Track your emotional state of well being